flasnel-studio/periodia-privacy-policy/index.md

 - **Educational Purpose Only:** Information provided is for educational purposes and personal health tracking
 - **Not Medical Advice:** App content should not replace professional medical consultation
 - **Parental Guidance Recommended:** Teen users should discuss reproductive health with parents and healthcare providers
-- **No Diagnosis:** App does not diagnose medical conditions or provide medical treatment recommendations
+- **No Medical Assessment:** App does not assess medical conditions or provide medical treatment recommendations

 ### Fertility and Contraception Warnings
 - **Not Contraception:** Fertility tracking features should NEVER be used as primary contraception method for teens